eclipse-theia/theia/doc/Developing.md

 Theia repository has multiple folders:

- - `generator-theia` is [yo generator](http://yeoman.io/) for Theia-based apps
- - `packages` folder contains the core package and extensions to it
+ - `packages` folder contains runtime packages, as the core package and extensions to it
+ - `dev-packages` folder contains devtime packages
+    - [generator-theia](../dev-packages/generator-theia/README.md) is a generator of Theia applications
+    - [@theia/cli](../dev-packages/cli/README.md) is a command line tool to manage Theia applications
+    - [@theia/ext-scripts](../dev-packages/ext-scripts/README.md) is a command line tool to share scripts between Theia runtime packages
- - `examples` folder contains example apps using these packages, both Electron-based and browser-based
+ - `examples` folder contains example applications, both Electron-based and browser-based
  - `doc` folder provides documentation about how Theia works
  - `scripts` folder contains JavaScript scripts used by npm scripts when installing
- - the root folder is wiring everything together with [Lerna](https://lernajs.io/)
+- the root folder lists dev dependencies and wires everything together with [Lerna](https://lernajs.io/)

 ## Build core, extensions and examples packages